 The fiscal 2015 budget was enacted by the Legislature on June 30, 2014 and approved by the Governor on July 11, 2014.
 A \$4.6 billion interim budget for the first month of fiscal 2015 had been enacted by the Legislature and approved by the Governor on June 26, 2014.
 Total spending in the fiscal 2015 budget approved by the Governor amounts to approximately \$36.491 billion, after accounting for \$16.1 million in vetoes.
-The fiscal 2015 budget is approximately \$1.946 billion, or 5.6%, greater than fiscal 2014 estimated spending levels at the time of the signing of the budget.
-The fiscal 2015 budget also provides that \$57.5 million of a projected fiscal 2014 surplus shall go to the Massachusetts Life Sciences Investment Fund (\$25 million), the Massachusetts Community Preservation Trust Fund (\$25 million) and Social Innovation Financing Trust Fund (\$7.5 million).
+The fiscal 2015 budget was approximately \$1.946 billion, or 5.6%, greater than fiscal 2014 estimated spending levels at the time of the signing of the budget.

-The budget assumes tax revenues of \$24.430 billion, reflecting the fiscal 2015 consensus tax estimate of \$24.337 billion, adjusted for the impact of revenue initiatives enacted as part of the budget, including a one-year delay of the FAS 109 deductions (additional \$46 million), a tax amnesty program (\$35 million) and enhanced tax enforcement initiatives (additional \$12 million).
-Approximately \$1.17 billion of the \$24.430 billion tax estimate is assumed to be generated from taxes on capital gains.
-Pursuant to the excess capital gains revenue law, \$122 million of the projected capital gains tax revenue will be required to be deposited into the Stabilization Fund and will not be available for budgetary purposes.
-The budget also assumes \$240 million from the modification of the existing tax and non-tax judgment and settlement law (see "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Settlements and Judgments").
+The fiscal 2015 budget assumed tax revenues of \$24.430 billion, reflecting the fiscal 2015 consensus tax estimate of \$24.337 billion, adjusted for the impact of revenue initiatives enacted as part of the budget, including a one-year delay of the FAS 109 deductions (+ \$46 million), a tax amnesty program (+\$35 million) and enhanced tax enforcement initiatives (+ \$12 million).
+Approximately \$1.17 billion of the \$24.430 billion tax estimate was assumed to be generated from taxes on capital gains.
+Pursuant to the excess capital gains revenue law, \$122 million of the projected capital gains tax revenue was assumed not to be available for budgetary purposes.
+The enacted budget also assumed \$240 million from the modification of the existing tax and non-tax judgment and settlement law.
+See "Commonwealth Revenues and Expenditures - Federal and Other Non-Tax Revenues; Settlements and Judgments."

-The fiscal 2015 budget relies on \$423 million in one-time resources to support recurring spending, down from the fiscal 2014 assumption of \$667 million.
-Among the one-time resources assumed as part of the fiscal 2015 budget is a \$140 million withdrawal from the Stabilization Fund (a \$30 million net withdrawal after accounting for the aforementioned projected deposit of fiscal 2015 excess capital gains revenue), \$85 million from potential unspent debt service appropriations to fund the fiscal 2015 OPEB transfer, \$46 million from the FAS 109 delay and \$35 million from a tax amnesty program (\$5 million of the amnesty collections would go to Substance Abuse Services Fund).
-The Stabilization Fund is projected to have a \$1.218 billion balance at the end of fiscal 2015.
+The fiscal 2015 budget as enacted relied on \$428 million in one-time resources to support recurring spending.
+Among the one-time resources assumed as part of the fiscal 2015 budget were a \$140 million withdrawal from the Stabilization Fund, \$85 million from potential unspent debt service appropriations to fund the fiscal 2015 OPEB transfer, \$46 million from the FAS 109 delay and \$40 million from the tax amnesty program.